microsoft/aitour-operate-ai-responsibly-with-ai-studio/session-delivery-resources/README.md

 ## Get Started

-This training repository is divided in to the following sections:
+This repository is designed to help you deliver this session and is divided in to the following sections:

 | [Slides](#slides) | [Demos](demos/README.md) | [Deployment](deployment/README.md) |
 |-------------------|---------------------------|--------------------------------------